StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 }
 ```

-When the C program starts, the C runtime (CRT) start function loads the memory location assigned to _data_var_ with _500_.
+When the C program starts, the C runtime (CRT) start function loads the memory location assigned to `data_var` with `500`.
 This is typically accomplished by copying the value from flash to RAM; this implies that each byte of data will occupy one byte of flash and one byte of RAM.
-The CRT start function then sets the memory locations for _bss_var0_ and _bss_var1_ to zero which does not require any space in flash memory.
+The CRT (C runtime) start function then sets the memory locations for `bss_var0` and `bss_var1` to zero which does not require any space in flash memory.

 ## The C static Keyword

-Static memory should not be confused with the C keyword _static_.
-While all C _static_ variables are allocated as static memory, not all statically allocated memory is declared with _static_.
+Static memory should not be confused with the C keyword `static`.
+While all C `static` variables are allocated as static memory, not all statically allocated memory is declared with `static`.
 Consider the code snippet:

 ```c++
 #include <stdio.h>